Julieta Valls Noyes: Ambassador to Croatia

 On March 26, 2015, President Barack Obama nominated Noyes to be the ambassador to Croatia.
 Hearings were held on the nomination before the Senate Foreign Relations Committee on May 20, 2015.
 The committee favorably reported the nomination to the Senate floor on June 9, 2015.
 Noyes was confirmed by the entire Senate on June 24, 2015, via voice vote.

 Upon arriving in Croatia, Noyes was received by Croatian Parliament Speaker Željko Reiner, who noted that Croatia would continue to be a key ally to the U.S. and within NATO.
 She was also welcomed by Prime Minister Tihomir Oreskovic, who underscored Croatia's friendship and alliance with the U.S.

 In October 2018, Noyes began serving as deputy director of the Foreign Service Institute, the primary training institution for employees of the U.S. foreign affairs community.

 Biden administration

 On June 3, 2021, President Joe Biden nominated Noyes to serve as the Assistant Secretary of State for Population, Refugees, and Migration.
 On September 15, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 Noyes was confirmed by the full United States Senate via voice vote on March 24, 2022.
+As Assistant Secretary for the Bureau of Population, Refugees, and Migration, Noyes has been sharply criticized internally.
+Several high-level retirements and resignations occurred during her tenure, including the public resignation of an employee who alleged that bureau ignored the findings of subject matter experts in relation to the delivery of humanitarian assistance in Gaza.
+The Federal Employee Viewpoint Survey showed a significant drop in workplace satisfaction during Noyes' tenure, with The Washington Post summarizing, "Getting the booby prize for the biggest plunge, by far, was the State Department's Bureau of Population, Refugees, and Migration.
+Its score plummeted from 74 in 2022 to 52.6 in 2023, a 21.4-point free fall."

+Noyes retired in October 2024 after nearly 40 years in the United States Foreign Service.